Providing archaeological and aerial mapping services to the public and private sectors

-Richard Lewis BA MCIfA – Managing Director & Chief UAV Pilot
+Richard Lewis BA FSA MCIfA – Managing Director & Chief UAV Pilot

 Richard is an award-winning archaeologist with extensive experience delivering a wide range of archaeological projects across the United Kingdom and is a Landscape, Prehistoric and Industrial Archaeology specialist.
 Richard is also a professional UAV (drone) pilot and founded Black Mountains Archaeology Ltd in 2017 and Black Mountains Geomatics Ltd in 2021.